WilliamFreitag/Pong/README.md

 # Pong
-A desktop application clone of Atari's Pong
+A desktop application clone of Atari's Pong.